OBOR Long Call Strategy

 Frequently asked questions

-A long call on OBOR is the long call strategy applied to OBOR (etf).
+- A long call on OBOR is the long call strategy applied to OBOR (etf).
 The strategy is structurally bullish: A long call buys upside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes above the strike plus premium at expiration.
-With OBOR etf trading near $27.75, the strikes shown on this page are snapped to the nearest listed OBOR chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With OBOR etf at $27.52 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed OBOR chain strike and the premiums come straight from that session's bid/ask midpoint.

-The breakeven for the OBOR long call priced on this page is roughly $29.05 at expiration, derived from end-of-day chain premiums.
+- The breakeven for the OBOR long call priced on this page is roughly $29.33 at expiration, derived from the August 14, 2026 end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current OBOR market-implied 1-standard-deviation expected move is approximately 7.72%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The OBOR market-implied 1-standard-deviation expected move in the same options snapshot is approximately 12.87%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.